What you need to know about sudden cardiac arrest, the leading cause of death in the US

 AEDs are located in many public areas from grocery stores, shopping centers, parks, schools and workplaces.

-“Early response of CPR and the action of alerting Emergency Medical Services leads towards a much better outcome,” he said.
+“Early response of CPR and the action of alerting emergency medical services leads towards a much better outcome,” Siebert said.

-This fall CBS 6 is partnering with the American Heart Association to spread tips and stories that could help save lives.
-This partnership is through CBS 6 Reporter Maggie Marshall’s Leaders of Impact Nomination.
+This fall, Scripps News Richmond is partnering with the American Heart Association to spread tips and stories that could help save lives.
+This partnership is through Scripps News Richmond reporter Maggi Marshall’s Leaders of Impact nomination.
 She is working with a group of leaders shining a light on the importance of heart health.
 You can donate here to help her be named the 2024 Central Virginia Leader of Impact.

 WATCH: Maggi Marshall opens up about her family tragedy to educate the community